fly-lang/fly/llvm/docs/CMake.rst

   details.

 **LLVM_INCLUDE_EXAMPLES**:BOOL
-  Generate build targets for the LLVM examples.
+  GenStmt build targets for the LLVM examples.
 Defaults to ON.
 You can use this option to disable the generation of build targets for the LLVM examples.

 **LLVM_BUILD_TESTS**:BOOL